 Take off the diapers

 Moist diapers and hot weather is a really bad combination for your baby’s skin.
 Therefore, let your baby spend time without diapers as often as possible.
 This way, you will prevent diaper rash or prickly heat from developing.
 Let your baby lie on a towel in the grass (in the shadow).

 With warm weather comes bacteria growth.
 If your baby has started to eat solid foods, make sure that you serve your baby fresh foods.
 Throw away anything that seems suspicious and don’t store food for more that a day or so.

 That was about it!
-If you follow these tips, I am sure you will have a great time with your baby in hot climate too!
+If you follow these tips, I am sure you will have a great time while spending to with your baby in hot weather!
 If you want some inspiration regarding great vacation spots with babies, read other parents’ tips here.